kpauly/HistEq/README.md

 It is authored by KPauly.

+Usage:

+    batch_histeq(target_path, source_dir, adjusted_dir)

+Adjusts images from the source folder to match the histogram of the target image, based on the Images.jl adjust_histogram function (Burger & Burge, 2016).
+Then writes images to the adjusted folder.
+Uses all threads available at startup.

 To (locally) reproduce this project, do the following:

 0. Download this code base.
 Notice that raw data are typically not included in the